 Do I Qualify for Expungement?

 Additionally, there are convictions that absolutely cannot be expunged.
-Primarily, these crimes involve sexual assault of a minor, the concealment of sexual assault of a minor, or child pornography.
+Primarily, these crimes involve the sexual assault of a minor, the concealment of sexual assault of a minor, or child pornography.
 But certain felony offenses for refusing vehicle inspection, evading an officer or resisting arrest can also be excluded from expungement under certain circumstances.
 You can seek legal advice to determine your eligibility for expungement, as there are many lawyers in the area who specialize in “restorative justice.”
-If you do, here are some helpful questions to ask yourself in order to prepare:
+If you do, here are some helpful questions to ask yourself to prepare: